-Cheri Bryant Hamilton was elected to the first Louisville Metro Council in November 2002.
-She was re-elected to a fourth four year term in November of 2014.
-Previously, she served on the Louisville Board of Aldermen representing the city’s Twelfth Ward since February 2000.
-She has long been active in education, youth, civic and political organizations throughout the community.
+Cheri Bryant Hamilton was elected an inaugural member the first Louisville Metro Council representing District 5 in November 2002, having served on the Louisville Board of Aldermen representing the city’s Twelfth Ward since February 2000.
+Hamilton has long been active in education, youth, women’s, civic and political organizations throughout the community.

-A graduate of Loretto High School, she received her Bachelor of Arts degree from Fisk University and her juris doctor degree from North Carolina Central University School of Law.
+A graduate of Loretto High School, she received her Bachelor of Arts degree from Fisk University and Juris Doctor degree from North Carolina Central University School of Law.
 She has served on local, state and national Democratic executive committees, and elected a delegate to three Democratic National Conventions.

-Hamilton passed legislation to license and regulate boarding and lodging houses, updated the Nuisance Ordinance, tree canopy ordinance, and sponsored Planning and Zoning 101 Workshops to educate residents, and held forums to acquaint citizens with the Metro budgetary process.
-She has also sponsored legislation to increase the minimum wage and provided initial funding for the master design for the expansion of Waterfront Park Phase IV, sponsors annual canoe rides on the river, opened a boat ramp in the Portland neighborhood with the Louisville Fire Department at Shippingport Island, and is working to open a West Louisville Outdoor Recreation Center and new boat ramp in Shawnee Park.
+Hamilton passed legislation to license and regulate boarding and lodging houses, updated the Nuisance Ordinance, tree canopy ordinance, held Planning and Zoning 101 workshops to educate residents, and forums to acquaint citizens with the Metro budgetary process.
+She has also sponsored legislation to increase the minimum wage and provided initial funding for the master plan and design for the expansion of Waterfront Park Phase IV.
+She sponsors annual canoe rides on the river, opened a boat ramp in the Portland neighborhood with the Louisville Fire Department at Shippingport Island, and is working to open the West Louisville Outdoor Recreation Center and a new boat ramp in Shawnee Park in 2019.

-Councilwoman Hamilton formed a resident-based West Market Street Advisory Committee to develop recommendations to revitalize the streetscape and beautify its commercial corridor, and secured $1 million in the Metro Budget to begin implementation of Phase 1 of the plan.
-Hamilton sponsors an “Outdoor Free Family Film Festival” in area parks and hosts an annual District 5 Community Celebration in September which recognizes district volunteers as Molly Leonard Community Service Award recipients.
+Councilwoman Hamilton formed a resident-based West Market Street Advisory Committee to develop recommendations to revitalize the streetscape and beautify its commercial corridor for further neighborhood economic development, and secured millions in the Metro Budget for implementation of the West Market Street Corridor Streetscape & Infrastructure Improvement plan.
+Hamilton sponsored family movies in area parks and hosts an annual District 5 Community Celebration which recognizes district volunteers as Molly Leonard Community Service Award recipients.
 She has been an active supporter of the arts for young people including Shakespeare in the Parks, Stage One performances at district schools, AMPED, WESTEC, the Louisville Leopard Percussionists, River City Drum Corps, improvements to the dance studio at the Shawnee Arts & Cultural Center, and providing arts and drama classes in the summer, to name just a few.
 A longtime advocate of the Portland Little League, West Louisville Sports and spearheaded the successful return of “The Dirt Bowl Basketball Tournament” to Shawnee Park and improvements to district parks so that area young people would have constructive social, leisure and recreational activities during the summer.
-She has sponsored two BrightSites in Portland and Chickasaw and helped facilitate the development of many community gardens, including the The People’s Garden, numerous tree plantings.
+She has sponsored BrightSite beautification projects in Portland and Chickasaw, and helped facilitate the development of many community gardens, including the The People’s Garden in Shawnee, and numerous tree plantings.

-Because of her commitment in spearheading the re-connection of her residents and district parks to the Ohio River, the many district parks, and initiating the promotion of funding and planning for Waterfront Park Phase IV, Hamilton will be featured in an upcoming issue of the Smithsonian Anacostia Community Museum’s Urban Waterways newsletter devoted to celebrating women’s environmental and community leadership.
+Because of her commitment in spearheading the re-connection of her residents to the Ohio River, the many district parks, and initiating the promotion of funding and planning for Waterfront Park Phase IV, Hamilton will be featured in an upcoming issue of the Smithsonian Anacostia Community Museum’s Urban Waterways, a newsletter devoted to celebrating women’s environmental and community leadership.

 A lifelong resident of West Louisville, Councilwoman Hamilton lives in the Chickasaw Neighborhood of the West End and has two children, Victoria and William III.